Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 You also can learn how to send in a question of your own below.

-For more information, check out “11 Ways to Have a Memorable Funeral on the Cheap” and “Do It Now: 8 Essential Documents for Estate Planning.”
+For more information, check out “11 Ways to Make a Funeral Affordable but Not Cheap” and “8 Documents That Are Essential to Planning Your Estate.”
 You can also go to the search at the top of this page, put in the words “funeral” or “estate planning” and find plenty of information on just about everything relating to this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.